Travel & Expense Management

 Can I contact an Anthony Travel Agent to arrange travel?

 Yes, Anthony Travel Agents are onsite and available to help University employees arrange travel for themselves, other employees, and guests of the University.
-The travel agents will require that a Request number is generated in Concur.
-This will allow the agents to link to the employee’s information for booking travel, including TSA information, travel preferences, and credit card information.

 How do I book a hotel that is designated as a preferred location for a conference?